Rozanova/WebDesignCourse/Syllabus.md

 ##### In-class:

-* Class Critique: ritique a few projects as a group
+* Class critique: critique a few projects as a group 30 min
-30 min

-* Lecture: Affinity mapping and research insights for the design challenge we started in class.
+* Lecture: affinity mapping and research insights for the design challenge we started in class.
 Synthesizing research.

-* In-class activities: Affinity mapping (for the design challenge we started in class) in groups.
+* In-class activities: affinity mapping (for the design challenge we started in class) in groups.
 Share-out with the class.

-* Lecture: Secondary research & competitive analysis, as well as feature priority, for the design challenge we started in class.
+* Lecture: secondary research & competitive analysis, as well as feature priority, for the design challenge we started in class.

 ##### HW: